RakhithJK/dbeaver-cloudbeaver-wiki/Entity-Diagrams.md

 ![Entity Diagram highlight](https://github.com/dbeaver/cloudbeaver/wiki/images/erd-highlight.png)

-You can open entity in metadata editor by double-click on entity or entity attribute or by click on link in tooltip.
+You can open the entity in the metadata editor by double-clicking on the entity or entity attribute, or by clicking on the link in the tooltip.

-In bottom toolbar you can find some tools to act with diagram:
+On the bottom toolbar you can find some tools to act with diagram:
 1. Layout - auto layout
 2. Zoom in/out
 3. Export - export to png or svg file